gnomad-cloud/qa-cli/README.md

 # QA-Engine - Gherkin / BDD Test Automation
 ==============================

-QA-Engine is an BDD test automation and orchestration tool for software teams.

-QA-Engine uses English (Gherkin) language to describe and execute test cases for APIs and Web Apps.
+QA-Engine uses the English language to describe executable test cases - particularly for web apps and APIs.

-Test definitions are declarative - which makes them easy to read, write and re-use.
+QA-Engine supports a BDD/Gherkin syntax with many useful built-in phrases.
+You see them [here](PHRASES.md)

 Gherkin is human and machine readable - so business analysts, testers, developers and robots can collaborate.

-Since tests are written in English - every stakeholder can make sense of them.
+Since tests are written in English - almost every stakeholder can make sense of them.

+Each test is defined using declarative style, meaning you say what you want it to, but not how to do it.

 I want to automate testing
 ==========================